 (v) once the time charges have been collected, at the discretion of the Casino Operator, they shall be either immediately dropped by the Dealer into the drop box or placed into the float.

+(d) any other form of fee as the Casino Operator determines (provided a sign detailing such fee shall be displayed in relation to the table).

-8.3 A Game Supervisor or Casino Supervisor may vary the method and amount of Commission to be charged for a game prior to the commencement of a Hand provided that the table signs are changed.
+8.3 A Game Supervisor or Casino Supervisor may vary the method and amount of Commission to be charged for a game prior to the commencement of a Hand provided that this is displayed in relation to the table.

-8.4 A Game Supervisor or Casino Supervisor may vary the method and amount of Commission to be charged for a game so that nil Commission is collected.
+8.4 Where a clock is being used to determine a set time period permitted for any player to make any decision relating to an action within any Round of play, the Casino Operator may at its discretion, levy an optional fee which permits a player to extend that initial time period by a further time period as determined by the Casino Operator in its sole discretion.
+A notice relating to any optional time extension fee shall be displayed in relation to the table.

-8.5 For the purpose of calculating a percentage Commission, an uncalled Wager shall not form part of the Pot.
+8.5 For the purpose of calculating a percentage fee Commission, an uncalled Wager shall not form part of the Pot.

-8.6 In games where the only Bets are Blinds no percentage Commission (as in rule 8.2) shall be collected.
+8.6 In games where the only Bets are Blinds no percentage fee Commission (as in rule 8.2(a)) shall be collected unless otherwise specified on a display in relation to the table.

 8.7 Once the amount of Commission collected by the Dealer has reached the Cap no additional Commission shall be collected.

-8.8 Where two or more players hold Hands of equal value at the Showdown and have wagered and contested for the Pot for the duration of the Round and no other players have contributed to the Pot, no percentage Commission shall be deducted.
+8.8 Where two or more players hold Hands of equal value at the Showdown and have wagered and contested for the Pot for the duration of the Round and no other players have contributed to the Pot, no percentage fee Commission shall be deducted.

 9.0 Order of Poker Hand Values